Back to blog

 Ignoring red flags: Not reviewing a creator's existing content or past performance with similar products.

 The result?
 Brands report that 40-60% of product samples never result in content.
-That's not a creator problem—it's a process problem.
+That is not a creator problem.
+It is a process problem.

 When evaluating whether to send products to an influencer, forget followers.
-Here's what you should actually look at:
+Here is what predicts whether your sample turns into a video, and the video turns into sales.

 Post rate tells you one thing: does this creator actually post about products they receive?